wp-plugins/marctv-xbox-360voice-blog/readme.txt

 = 1.5.2 =

 * fixed migration bug.
 Should work fine now for users who use the plugin for the first time.

+= 1.6 =

+* wp update fix

 == Screenshots ==